Vehicle Setup Guide #

 Warning: watch the suspension compression

 Ensure compression values as shown in the Telemetry never reach 1.0 at high speeds.
+Otherwise weird physics effects will occur.
 If the extra downforce caused by aerodynamics compresses the suspension beyond the limit then you need to increase the suspension spring rate in the affected wheels.

 Advanced Tip: Front and Rear aerodynamics